Cloud 9 (Megan Moroney album)

-Background
+Release and promotion

-"6 Months Later" was released as the album's first single on June 20, 2025.
-On October 14, 2025, Moroney announced "Beautiful Things", which was released as the second single on October 27, 2025.
+The album's lead single, "6 Months Later", was released on June 20, 2025.
+On October 14, Moroney announced "Beautiful Things", which was released as the second single on October 27.
+On November 9, she took to social media to post a teaser trailer for the album, opening a window from a blue backdrop of the Am I Okay? album cover fading into a pink color, with the instrumental of the album's title track playing in the background.
+On November 11, the album's release date and name were officially revealed and slated for a February 20, 2026.

-On November 9, 2025, she would take to social media to post a teaser trailer for the album, opening a window from a blue backdrop of the Am I Okay? album cover fading into a pink color, with the instrumental of the album's title track playing in the background.
-On November 11, the album's release date and name were officially revealed, being slated for a February 20, 2026 date.
+"Medicine" was released on April 20, 2026, as the album's third single.